A topic from the subject of Introduction to Chemistry in Chemistry.

 Introduction

-D block elements are those elements that have their valence electrons in the d orbitals.
+D-block elements are those elements that have their valence electrons in the d orbitals.
 They are located in the middle of the periodic table, between the s-block and p-block elements.
+Their properties are significantly influenced by the incompletely filled d orbitals, leading to variable oxidation states and the formation of coloured complexes.

 Basic Properties of D and F Block Elements